 This self-care exercise, the supine twist, releases fixations in these joints, which govern the pain and restriction around those joints.
 The multifidi and rotatores seem most directly connected to the sharp, fragile pain in the vertebrae.
 However, the quadratus lumborum typically creates a fragile, unstable low-back.
 Notably, there are many other low-back pain patterns.

 - Cross one leg over the other.

 - Using the top leg, gently pull the knees toward the hip of the upper leg.
-Pull until there is tension through the hip and/or low-back.
+Pull until there is tension through the hip or low back.
 Don’t force this or pull it hard.

 - Hold it for about 2 seconds.

 You can move the foot on the table to target the area you want to stretch.
 For example, moving the foot toward the hip targets the stretch higher, toward the mid-back.
 Conversely, moving the foot away from the hip targets the stretch lower, toward the hip.

 Do 4-6 repetitions if you use ice-and-stretch or 12-15 if not.
 Keep them light so that you can relax into each stretch.

 Work both sides.
 Work with the more restricted side, then cross your legs in the other direction and work with the other side.
 If you get joints that release with a click, go back and work with the other side again.